 Compensation includes room, board and travel stipend.

-Counselors are the primary caregivers for each camper.
+Responsibilities: You are the primary caregiver for each camper.
 The Counselor is responsible for planning, instructing, coordinating, and carrying out activities and guiding each child's personal growth and daily living skills.
 We value staff who aspire to lead children.

-ESSENTIAL EXPECTATIONS: - Assist in the direction, supervision, and organization of campers in their living unit, within sports, and throughout the camp to meet the intended camper outcomes.
+WHAT DO WE EXPECT? - You will assist in the direction, supervision, and organization of campers in their living unit, within sports, and throughout the camp to meet the intended camper outcomes.

 Participate in the development and implementation of programs.
-Be responsible for leading and assisting with the instructing of activities and actively participate in all program areas as assigned.
+Be responsible for leading and assisting with the instructing of activities you love and actively participate in all program areas as assigned.

 Provide the daily care of each camper within your supervision including recognition of personal health needs.